History of The CH Foundation

 A more detailed history of the DeVitt family is written in the book: Oil, Taxes, and Cats by David J. Murrah.

-The CH Foundation is comprised of seven trustees who meet at least quarterly.
+The CH Foundation is comprised of six trustees who meet at least quarterly.
 Deadline for grant submission is May 1st for community grant requests , April 1st for Texas Tech University/Texas Tech Health Sciences Center which must be submitted and coordinated through the System Institutional Advancement Office, and April 1st for all other Higher Education requests.